-The health care bill is back and this time it passed the U.S. House and is on its way to the Senate.
-The biggest savings in the bill, by far, is the nearly $900 billion in cuts to Medicaid, the health care program that covers some of the poorest and most vulnerable among us.
+A Republican health care bill has passed the U.S. House and now the Senate has produced a similar version.
+Both bills call for massive cuts to Medicaid, the health care program that covers some of the poorest and most vulnerable among us.

-When Medicaid expanded, treatment became available for hundreds of thousands suffering from addiction.
+When Medicaid expanded, treatment became available for hundreds of thousands suffering from the disease of addiction.

 What will happen if it is cut?

 We asked WCPO's Heroin Advisory Group, a group of more than two dozen people affected by the drug problem, including doctors, professionals, parents and recovering addicts.

 The group was virtually unanimous: Cutting Medicaid would cripple the progress that's been made in curbing the drug problem.

 Margo Spence runs First Step Home, a Walnut Hills treatment program for addicted women and their children.
 Here's what she said:

 “This is a major situation and we really have to rally to make sure Medicaid expansion continues or we’re going to take several steps back in this whole issue.
 This is the worst time ever because of the whole opioid pandemic.” -- Margo Spence